 It comes as no surprise that our diet can affect the rest of our body in profound ways, so it would make sense for there to be foods that cause acne in one way or another, but you may be surprised at how difficult it is to prove it.
 Studies involving diet have a million obstacles such as cost, non-compliant participants, and countless confounding factors, and because of all of these issues, there have not been any truly reliable studies done on the correlation between diet and acne.
 Still, the research has been improving in recent years, and many diet changes that could help reduce acne are typically healthy changes to make for the rest of your body as well.
+So can food cause acne?
 There are no official foods that cause acne, but we do have a few foods you may want to avoid.
-But before you start any kind of crash diet for acne, we have a few things to keep in mind.
+But before you start any kind of crash diet for pimples, we have a few things to keep in mind.

 The Dangers of “Common Sense” in Treating Acne